eduardo-ocampo/Astrodynamics/Three_Body_Problem/cr3bp.md

 **Figure 1.5.** Example of CR3BP Potential
 ```

-Finally, the equations of motion for the **Circular Restricted Three-Body Problem** become:
+Finally, the equations of motion for the **Circular Restricted Three-Body Problem** becomes:

 :::{math}
 :label: cr3bp_eom_simp